OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:9

-but to wear sandals and not to put on two tunics.
+they were permitted to wear sandals but were not to put on two tunics.

 ## Mark 6:10